 Management's discussion and analysis of the financial condition and results of operations is based upon the consolidated financial statements, which have been prepared in accordance with U.S. generally accepted accounting principles.
 The preparation of these financial statements requires us to make estimates and judgments that affect the reported amounts of assets, liabilities, revenue and expenses, and related disclosure of contingent assets and liabilities.
 We base our estimates and judgments on historical experience, knowledge of current conditions and beliefs of what could occur in the future based on available information.
 We consider the following accounting policies to be both those most important to the portrayal of our financial condition and those that require the most subjective judgment.
-If actual results differ significantly from management's estimates and projections, there could be a material effect on distributors until the products are sold to the end user; however, the application of these policies does not require us to make significant estimates or judgments that are difficult or subjective.
+If actual results differ significantly from management's estimates and projections, there could be a material effect on our financial statements.
+We also have other policies that we consider key accounting policies, such as our policy for revenue recognition, including the deferral of revenue on sales to distributors until the products are sold to the end user; however, the application of these policies does not require us to make significant estimates or judgments that are difficult or subjective.